 BEN HOGAN PERSEVERANCE AWARD

-Texas Health Ben Hogan Sports Medicine and the Ben Hogan Foundation presented the inaugural Ben Hogan Award of Perseverance and $20,000 in scholarships to a high school student and a collegiate athlete at the Ben Hogan Foundation breakfast on May 6 at the Ben Hogan Learning Center at The First Tee.
+Texas Health Ben Hogan Sports Medicine and the Ben Hogan Foundation presented the 2nd Annual Ben Hogan Award of Perseverance and $40,000 in scholarships to two high school student and two collegiate athlete at the Ben Hogan Foundation breakfast on April 26th at Colonial Country Club.

 “Perhaps there is no more iconic figure in the history of sports that epitomized an individual ‘persevering’ in life,” said Robert Stennett, CEO of the Ben Hogan Foundation.
 “We believe Mr. Hogan would be very proud of these two young adults who overcame significant challenges and persevered.”